UniMath/agda-unimath/src/order-theory/sequences-posets.lagda.md

   is-prop-leq-sequence-Poset = is-prop-type-Prop leq-prop-sequence-Poset
 ```

+## Properties

-### The partially ordered set of sequences in a partially ordered set
+### The type of sequences in a poset is a poset ordered by pointwise comparison

 ```agda
 module _